 Little is known of the stock structure of pipi.
-A study of biological connectivity that is currently underway includes pipi, but no results have not been finalised at the time of this report.
 The commercial fishery based on Mair Bank in Whangarei Harbour (PPI 1A) forms a geographically discrete area and is assumed for management purposes to be a separate stock.

 4. STOCK ASSESSMENT